fry-guy/piboy-keymaps/README.md

 <u><b>Video demonstration</u></b>

-A video of the controller script in action is available at https://youtu.be/SBv9RiQN-sU.
+A video demonstration of the controller script in action is available at https://youtu.be/SBv9RiQN-sU.

 <u><b>Legal copy</u></b>